-The loss of a dog can bring on feelings of grief just as much as the loss of a person.1 People who experience the loss of their dog may experience increased instances of crying, loss of interest in activities, loneliness, and stress.2 Helpful strategies to deal with that grief can include support groups, therapy, memorialization, expression of feelings, and self-care.
+The loss of a dog can bring on feelings of grief just as much as the loss of a person.1 People who experience the loss of their dog may experience increased instances of crying, loss of interest in activities, loneliness, and stress.2 Helpful strategies to deal with grief can include support groups, therapy, memorialization, expression of feelings, and self-care.

-Grieving the Loss of a Dog
+Why Does the Loss of a Dog Hurt So Much?

-Dogs can even decrease a person’s stress by being a source of calm.6 When a dog helps a person emotionally through petting, hugging, etc. we refer to it as Deep Pressure Therapy (DPT), and DPT can bring about calmness for the person.
+Dogs can even decrease a person’s stress by being a source of calm.4 When a dog helps a person emotionally through petting, hugging, etc. we refer to it as Deep Pressure Therapy (DPT), and DPT can bring about calmness for the person.
 Dogs can provide mental and physical health benefits, as well as unconditional companionship, so it stands to reason that losing them is like losing a close friend or relative.

 The Stigma From Grieving a Dog

-After the death of a dog, some people report not getting sufficient sympathy from others about what they are going through, as not everyone agrees on how exactly the loss of an animal companion such as a dog should look like (and it might be different if you had to euthanize your pet).7 This can push a person to bottle up their feelings, which can be detrimental to the grieving process.8 If you find yourself crossing paths with people who are dismissive of the grief people experience after their dog’s death, remember that it is not your fault that others may lack the connection, understanding, and empathy towards the type of bond you experienced.
+After the death of a dog, some people report not getting sufficient sympathy from others about what they are going through, as not everyone views losing a dog as a life-altering loss (and it might be different if you had to euthanize your pet).5 This can push a person to bottle up their feelings, which can be detrimental to the grieving process.5

 There are many ways to cope with your grief after losing your dog, all of which depend on how your grief expresses itself, your temperament, what you enjoy, and your overall situation.
 Remember to find a solution that works best for you.